bryaneburr/wiki_spider/README.md

 pip install scrapy
 ```

-Or, you can follow the instructions found [here](http://doc.scrapy.org/en/latest/intro/install.html).
+Or, you can follow the instructions found [here](http://doc.scrapy.org/en/latest/intro/install.html), which may be useful if you're running Windows.

 You will also need the `service_identity` module, which can be installed with: